Kusamochi-root/Kusamochi-root/README.md

            -Docker
            -Ghidra
            -msf(Metasploit)
+           -Hydra
            -Lynis

+  Status:Leaning how to use these tools effectively.
+         Just because they are installed doesn't mean I'm a pro yet-but I'm getting there.

   ### [Open to Mentorship]
   I am currently looking for a mentor who can provide technical guidance and insights.